 Today’s smarter security systems collect and manage a huge amount of data which can be of value to a user.
 Where security systems excel over many building management or smart systems is that they’ve been designed to be intrinsically secure.
 Security systems are robust, resilient, efficient and proven in the field.
 As such, they are ideal for adding value when dealing with other business tasks.

-Where integrators and installers face a challenge is when integrating a security solution with other building management elements such as HVAC, energy management, device switching, maintenance, audit creation, etc..
+Where integrators face a challenge is when integrating a security solution with other building management elements such as HVAC, energy management, device switching, maintenance, audit creation, etc..

 A solution exists in technology-agnostic management software which seamlessly integrates advanced security systems with protocols and services used in other sectors.